 Child Abuse Prevention (1 semester credit - Ashland University)

-Every educator should be aware of the different signs, symptoms and indicators of suspected child abuse and this is the focus of Child Abuse Prevention.
+Every educator should be aware of the different signs, symptoms and indicators of suspected child abuse and trafficking and this is the focus of SECTION A, Child Abuse Prevention.
 The course helps educators understand risk factors for abuse and trafficking, as well as how an educator can respond when they see signs that are concerning.

 The third section of this course stresses on professional behaviors and ethical standards that teachers may adopt, that will help promote a safe environment for students to learn in.
-Ethics for Educational Professionals encourages teachers to promote policies and practices in schools, and provides guidance on implementing the same.
+SECTION C, Ethics for Educational Professionals, encourages teachers to promote policies and practices in schools, and provides guidance on implementing the same.

-- Recognize the signs of the 4 types of abuse, and risk factors leading to abuse.
+- Recognize the signs of the 4 types of abuse, and risk factors leading to abuse and human trafficking.

-- Recognize the role of educators in the prevention of abuse.
+- Recognize the role of educators in the prevention of abuse and human trafficking.

 - Identify personal areas for growth in professional habits and traits.